Forest & Water Renewal Revolving Loan Fund

 The national survey was conducted to determine the scope and scale of bridge financing needs among potential Renewal Fund borrowers.
 The survey assessed interest in borrowing from the fund, program design preferences, and perceived barriers to entry.
 The survey revealed strong support – and excitement – for COCO’s Revolving Fund with 63% of respondents expressing interest in borrowing.
 On average, participants expressed interest in borrowing $146,582, with a median loan request of $100,000.
 The average preferred loan duration was 1.89 years, while the median was 2 years.
 70% of respondents requested an interest rate below 3%, and 33% indicated their willingness to pay between 3% and 4.99%.

-Data from a $250 million conservation bridge loan fund that is now closed revealed that 90% or more of their 400 loans had guaranteed repayment by public sources.
-About 30% required small adjustments such as extensions.
-The average loan term was 18-24 months.
-Most loans were repaid within 9-12 months and only one of them failed.
+While today’s funding environment has introduced new volatility, we have built our approach with safeguards that prioritize resilience and downside protection.
+Experience from a $250 million conservation bridge loan fund that is now closed showed that over 90% of its 400 loans had repayment guaranteed by public sources.
+About 30% required small adjustments, such as extensions.
+The average loan term was 18–24 months, with most loans repaid in 9–12 months, and only one default.
+Drawing on these lessons and our research about current market conditions, we will apply rigorous screening of repayment sources and conservative loan structuring to ensure our portfolio remains stable even as conditions evolve.

 Renewal Revolving Loan Fund Pilot